 Report Financial Sustainability Assessment - June 2021 Audit Wales Proposal To ensure its Medium-Term Financial Plan predicts future funding requirements as accurately as possible, the Council should regularly review its future cost pressure estimates to ensure they are reasonable and reflect recent levels of cost pressures.
 To bridge its estimated future funding gap and contribute to strengthening its financial sustainability, the Council should develop and deliver a programme of sustainable planned savings over the medium-term.
 Status Open After several years of taking significant resource out of the budget, the means of achieving further savings is Pressures on the budget have remained and continue to increase in terms of demographic growth, demand and pension increases.
 Specific areas with pressures include children with additional learning needs, children after children, adult social care, homelessness passenger transport and MonLife activities. on servi ces and expectations, and pay What progress have we made Councils are facing financial challenges on an unprecedented scale.
-Costs and demand have increased significantly in recent years and local authority budgets have not kept pace.
-The size of the budget challenge for Monmouthshire, prior to any intervention for financial year 2023/24 was £26.642m.
-This grew by circa £3.5m between Cabinet's November 2022 budget update and budget proposals in March 2023.
-The Council is accustomed to dealing with financial challenges in the order of £5m - £10m in an annual planning cycle.
-The size and speed of the 2023/24 challenge is out of all proportion to earlier years and is largely driven by factors that residents are experiencing in their domestic and employed lives.
+Costs and demand have increased significant authority budgets have not kept pace.
+The size of the budget challenge for Monmouthshire, prior to any intowas £26.642m.
+This grew by circa £3.5m between Cabinet's November 2022 budget update and budget proaccustomed to dealing with financial challenges in the order of £5m - £10m in an annual planning cycle.
+The challenge is out of all proportion to earlier years and is largely driven by factors that residents are experience lives.
 Price rises on goods and services, soaring energy costs, and increased borrowing costs predominate.
-Added to these are significant cost increases attributable to pay awards, and increased demand on service areas such as social care, homelessness, additional learning needs and home to school transport The pandemic and the resultant Cost of Living Crisis has significantly affected the council's medium-term financial planning.
+A increases attributable to pay awards, and increased demand on service areas such as social care, homeless of home to school transport ervention posals in esize and in the size and in the side decided to n for financial year 2023/24 n March 2023.
+The Council is d speed of the 2023/24 eir domestic and employed these are significant cost The pandemic and the resultant Cost of Living Crisis has significantly affected the council's medium-term financial planning.
 The most recent update to the MTFP model predicts a continuously increasing budget deficit as a result of updated budget assumptions, with a shortfall of over £23m predicted by 2026/27 and that will need to be addressed by way of savings and increased income.
 There is not a consistent picture of schools' balances.
 There has been a fluctuating trend with some schools showing a continuing reduction in schools balances, which is of concern, and others a more stable trend.
 However, grants awarded to schools at 2020/21- and 2021/22-year ends have resulted in a large increase in overall school balances.
 Schools have developed investment plans and the balances are expected to reduce during 2022-23.
 The increase in school balances has resulted in a reduction in the number of schools in deficit.
 Inherent structural budget deficits that led to a situation of 17 schools being in deficit prior to the pandemic may in certain cases still remain, and the Authority will look to work with those schools in particular to look to develop a sustainable medium term budget structure irrespective of the additional Welsh Government funding received.